Touch Trauma Therapy

 Relational Safety

-The therapeutic relationship and the use of consensual touch serve as a foundation for restoring trust in bodily experiences.
+The therapeutic relationship and the use of “touch with consent” serve as a foundation for restoring trust in bodily experiences.

 This work is capable of healing past experiences and traumatic states that talk alone cannot always access.
 Eva believes in the integration of talk and touch work to help those seeking greater coherency in mind and body.